 Two-channel amplifiers are relatively more affordable than receivers, and they drive enough power to your speakers to enjoy an excellent audio performance.
 Unfortunately, most two-channel amplifiers don’t pack a lot of power, so it’s always good to check your speaker’s power rating and TV output power before connecting.

-Connecting your speakers with the TV through an amplifier is pretty straightforward, especially if you already know how to connect a receiver.
+Connecting your speakers to the TV through an amplifier is pretty straightforward, especially if you already know how to connect a receiver.

 One of the quickest ways to connect speakers to your TV using a stereo amp is through a cable box.
 We illustrate the connection below: